FontaineRiant/wrAIter/README.md

 ## Features
 * State-of-the-art Artificial Intelligence fine-tuned for the specific purpose of writing stories,
 * A high quality narrator AI that reads the story out loud (TTS)**,
+* Customizable voice: the narrator will sound like any voice sample of your choice,
 * Two modes to build a story: alternating AI-human writing or choosing from AI generated options,
 * Save, load, continue and revert functions,
 * Randomly generated or custom prompts to start new stories.